deargen/py-apbs-binary/README.md

 Version rule:

+3.4.1.2:

-3.4.1.post2: 3.4.1 is the APBS version, postN can increase with the changes of the package and the builds.
+- 3.4.1 is the APBS version
+- the last digit (.2) is the patch/build number.
+It increases as we rebuild the wheels with different configurations or update the python API.

 ### Running locally